When Do You Need to Update Your Safety Data Sheets?

 Archiving safety data sheets

 We recommend archiving any SDSs that you don’t need.
-This allows system administrators to continue to access them if required but they are not visible to other users.
+This allows system administrators to continue to access them if required but they are not visible to employees.
 As a side note, you should not have to pay your SDS management provider to store documents that people don’t access and that are not being actively managed.
 SDS RiskAssist doesn’t charge you for archived sheets.
 Archived SDSs are like a safety net – the SDSs are there if you need them (with date stamps as to when they were archived), but they are not your main focus.

-#4 Outsource your SDS updates to SDS RiskAssist
+Outsource your SDS updates to SDS RiskAssist

 The easiest way to ensure all your SDS are up to date is to leave the entire job to our team at SDS RiskAssist.
 Our SDS RiskAssist Professional Subscription Service for end-to-end SDS management keeps all your SDSs current through a transparent, auditable process.
 You'll save time and effort, and never worry about WHMIS compliance or ministry fines for out of date SDSs again!